Classic

 Grana Padano

-Val d’Orcia Pecorino
+Val d’Orcia pecorino

 with Piennolo del Vesuvio DOP tomatoes, pecorino from Val D’Orcia and basil